sara-nl/clouddocs/bootcamp-20170615/extraDetachWork.markdown

 ## First detach

-- Log in to you VM,
+- Log in to your VM,
 - run the example script:

 ```bash